notofonts/noto-docs/src/miniarticles/NotoSansRunic.md

 # Noto Sans Runic

-Noto Sans Runic is a sanserif design intended for general use for the Runic script.
+Noto Sans Runic is a sanserif design for texts in the historical Runic script.

-It contains 94 glyphs, and supports 93 characters from the Unicode blocks: Runic.
+Noto Sans Runic has multiple weights, contains 94 glyphs, and supports 93 characters: Runic.

 ## Supported writing systems